draperunner/kramster-data/README.md

 3
 O
 4
+O
+It's an unsolved problem.
 ```
-Note that 4 is the correct answer to this question, and that 4's _index_ is 3, so the 3 comes on line two.
+Note that 4 is the correct answer to this question, and that the _index_ of 4 is 3, so the 3 comes on line two.

 ### Images and Math Equations and Stuff
 Questions and alternatives accept safe HTML.
 This includes the `<img>` tag.
 We'll use that to add images.